areve/IframeDashboardWidget/IframeDashboardWidget/overview.md

 The widget allows data from a web page to be added easily in your VSTS dashboard.

 The url may start with 'https:' or 'data:'.
-Urls that start with 'http:' would not work because of browser security restrictions and so are not supported.
+If you are using TFS on 'http:' you may also use 'http:'.
+Urls that start with 'http:' will not work in VSTS because of browser security restrictions and so are not supported.

 For the source code visit https://github.com/areve/IframeDashboardWidget